doublescoop/Interactive-Lab-Hub/Lab 3/README.md

 One thing you might need to pay attention to is the audio input setting of Pi.
 Since you are plugging the USB cable of your webcam to your Pi at the same time to act as speaker, the default input might be set to the webcam microphone, which will not be working for recording.

 \*\***Write your own shell file that verbally asks for a numerical based input (such as a phone number, zipcode, number of pets, etc) and records the answer the respondent provides.**\*\*

+Soul: You can find the shell file NumPatty.sh
+It asks you how many patties do you want in your burger.
+You can answer in any number below ten (let's be realistic, you can't take more than ten, or even five)

 Bonus Activity: